 Too often, we think that forgiveness means forgetfulness.
 It does not.
 I have heard people say, “I can forgive you, but I will never forget what you did or said to me.”
-Forgiveness means to put that thing behind you, behind your back so to speak, so you don't see that thing anymore.
-“Behold, it was for my peace that I had intense bitterness; but You have loved back my life from the pit of corruption and nothingness, for You have cast all my sins behind Your back” (Isaiah 38:17).
-In other words, God does not rehearse our sins over and over again.
-Our sins have been totally forgiven, He doesn’t hold them against us, “For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more” (Hebrews 8:12).
-This was achieved when Jesus bore ALL of our sins on the Cross at Calvary.
+Forgiveness means to put that thing behind you, behind your back, so to speak, so you don't see that thing anymore.
+“Behold, it was for my peace that I had intense bitterness; but You have loved back my life from the pit of corruption and nothingness, for You have cast all my sins behind Your back.”
+(Isaiah 38:17) In other words, God does not rehearse our sins over and over again.
+Our sins have been totally forgiven.
+He doesn’t hold them against us, “For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.”
+(Hebrews 8:12) This was achieved when Jesus bore ALL of our sins on The Cross at Calvary.
 He accepted and received the full punishment for every sin.
 Jesus accepted and received the total judgment of God for every sin past, present, and future in our lives.
-ALL our sins have been placed behind His back where He cannot see them ever again.
+ALL our sins have been placed behind His back, where He cannot see them ever again.
 "Indeed it was for my own peace That I had great bitterness; But You have lovingly delivered my soul from the pit of corruption, For You have cast all my sins behind Your back."
 (Isaiah 38:17)

 The Principle for us to apply to our lives is this; it may be impossible for us to forget something that has happened to us, but it is not impossible for us to put that thing behind us so that we do not look at it or rehearse it every day of our lives.

 Boundaries are not walls.
-Scripture teaches us through Principle that we are not to be “walled off” from others; Jesus prayed, “…so that they may be one as we are one.”
-(John 17:11).
-When we have been hurt we have a tendency to close ourselves off, we hold the pain we feel inside; we don’t open up to express ourselves and get that pain out of us, which means, we are not opening up to support from the outside that which will help and heal us.
+Scripture teaches us through Principles that we are not to be “walled off” from others; Jesus prayed, “…so that they may be one as we are one.”
+(John 17:11) When we have been hurt we tend to close ourselves off, we hold the pain we feel inside; we don’t open up to express ourselves and get that pain out of us, which means, we are not opening up to support from the outside that which will help and heal us.

 Sample Prayers for Forgiveness